Philosophy of New Music: Content

 The text consists of three main parts, specifically, the introduction and two main sections focusing predominantly on the composers Arnold Schoenberg and Igor Stravinsky, respectively.

 In the introduction, Adorno presents the issue motivating the text, namely, the increasing commodification of art in the era of mass culture.
 While the abstract nature of music made it initially more resistant to the influences of the culture industry than other art forms, technological developments that enabled the setting of music as mere accompaniment to film and radio led to its general degradation into kitsch.
 The only musical works still capable of resisting are avant-garde works, which critically question the application of musical tradition in the post-World War II era.

-Schoenberg and Progress
+Schoenberg and progress

 Adorno begins with a general description of the problematic use of tonality in contemporary composition: the employment of pleasant and familiar tones can no longer bear true witness to historical reality.
 The use of old musical forms inherited from the Romantic era is also problematic, as they present a semblance of unity between the subject and object that, in Adorno's view, is no longer possible in light of history.
 For Adorno, it is rather the fragmented musical work, in which the conflict between form and the historically and socially derived musical material is revealed, that is most true.

-Schoenberg's use of atonality, and later development of the twelve tone-technique illustrates his search for a solution.
-The principle underlying twelve-tone-technique is the use of a “row” of twelve tones that represent the pitch classes of the chromatic scale.
+Schoenberg's atonality illustrates his search for a solution.